clue/clue.engineering/www/_posts/2018-10-30 introducing-reactphp-http-proxy.md

 > Async HTTP proxy connector, use any TCP/IP-based protocol through an HTTP CONNECT proxy server, built on top of [ReactPHP](https://reactphp.org/).

 Once again, the version number and its [release history](https://github.com/clue/reactphp-http-proxy/releases) suggests this is not exactly a new project.
 In fact, this has been used in production in a number of projects for a couple of years already.
-So I guess it's about time to write an introductory blog post about this project, what HTTP CONNECT proxy servers can be used for and why I think @ReactPHP's design makes it a perfect fit.
+So I guess it's about time to write an introductory blog post about this project, what HTTP CONNECT proxy servers can be used for and why I think ReactPHP's design makes it a perfect fit.

 ## HTTP CONNECT